iwatkot/affirmbot/README.md

 I can't guarantee that these features will be implemented, but I'm planning to add them in the future (or at least think about them):

 - 🔳 Add more built-in templates for easy deployment.
-- ☑️ Setting minimum approvals and rejections to publish or reject the suggestion.
+- ☑️ (v0.0.4) Setting minimum approvals and rejections to publish or reject the suggestion.
 E.g. if you have multiple admins, you can set that the suggestion will be published only if at least 3 admins accept it.
 Same for rejections.
 It's already implemented in the code, but not in the UI.
 - 🔳 Backing up the settings to the file and loading them back in case of redeploying the bot (starting a new container).
 It already works for stopping and ending the existing container, but not for creating a new one.
 - 🔳 Backing up the suggestions which still waiting for approval or rejection and loading them back.
 Same works for existing containers, but not for creating a new one.
 - 🔳 Add the `Moderator` role.
 This user won't be able to change the bot settings, only for accepting or rejecting suggestions.
-- 🔳 One bot to rule them all: support of multiple channels?
-Not sure about this from the user interaction side.
 - 🔳 Show the list of suggestions waiting for the decision for admin.
 - 🔳 New types of Entries (e.g. link, file, photo).